designhammer/wordpress-starter-theme/README.md

 #### Initial Build

-Once setup, run `npm run build` to build the dist/manifest.json and asset files.
+Once setup, run `bun run build` to build the dist/manifest.json and asset files.
 Then open in browser using local URL: e.g. https://local.EXAMPLE.test

 ---